Cappella Paolina: Building and decoration

 The chapel was commissioned in 1538 by the order of Pope Paul III and completed in 1540 under the design and supervision of Antonio da Sangallo the Younger.
 The Cappella Paolina served as both the Chapel of the Sacrament and the Chapel of the Conclave.
 Paul III dedicated the chapel to the Feast of the Conversion of St Paul, a festival to which he displayed particular devotion.

-Given the ceremonial and personal significance of the chapel, it was to be expected that the Pope would require the services of a great artist for its decoration, and, in the opinion of both the Papacy and the people, there was no one greater than Michelangelo.
+Given the ceremonial and personal significance of the chapel, it was to be expected that the Pope would require the services of a great artist for its decoration, and, in the opinion of both the papacy and the people, there was no one greater than Michelangelo.

-Even before the unveiling of Michelangelo's Last Judgment, Paul III had already decided that Michelangelo, who desperately wanted to fulfill his contract with the della Rovere for the Tomb of Julius II, must paint the frescoes of the Cappella Paolina.
-This is shown by a letter dated October 12, 1541 from Cardinal Alexander, Paul III's nephew, to Bishop Marco Vigerio which discusses the paintings to be carried out in the "New Chapel."
+Even before the unveiling of Michelangelo's Last Judgment, Paul III had already decided that Michelangelo, who desperately wanted to fulfill his contract with the della Rovere for the Tomb of Pope Julius II, must paint the frescoes of the Cappella Paolina.
+This is shown by a letter dated October 12, 1541 from Cardinal Alexander Farnese, Paul III's nephew, to Bishop Marco Vigerio which discusses the paintings to be carried out in the "New Chapel."

-S. J. Freedberg notes that the two frescos in the Cappella Paolina, Michelangelo's last paintings, begun in November 1542, almost immediately after the Last Judgement, show from the start a major change in style, away from grace and aesthetic effect to an exclusive concern with illustrating the narrative, with no regard for beauty.
+S. J. Freedberg notes that the two frescoes in the Cappella Paolina, Michelangelo's last paintings, begun in November 1542, almost immediately after the Last Judgement, show from the start a major change in style, away from grace and aesthetic effect to an exclusive concern with illustrating the narrative, with no regard for beauty.

 Other paintings in the chapel are by Lorenzo Sabbatini and Federico Zuccari.
 The statues in the background are by P. Bresciano.